kln12/Interview_questions/kubernetes.md

 Answer:**
 **5.if one node is down and how to pods are shedule to other nodes
 Answer:**
+In a Kubernetes cluster, if a node goes down, the Pods running on that node need to be rescheduled to other available nodes to maintain the desired state of the application.
+Kubernetes has a mechanism called "Pod rescheduling" or "Node failure handling" to address this  Eviction of Pods:
+Once a node is detected as unhealthy or goes down, Kubernetes initiates the eviction of Pods running on that node.
+The scheduler identifies the affected Pods and decides where to reschedule them based on resource requirements, node affinity/anti-affinity rules, and other policies.
 **6.Can we have multiple conatiners in a pod?
 Can we have similar conatiners in a pod?
 Lets say i have 4 conatiners, one of them has failed how would you check which container has failed?
 Answer**
 **7.What is liveness and readiness probe?
 Why we need them?